Accio/AMIDD/docs/README.md

 mathematics, computer science, physics, chemistry, (computational) biology, pharmacy, and other fields such as epidemiology and medicine.

-We have a diverse and lively class room that work with and learn from each other interactively.
-Therefore the course is *in-person only*.
+The course is *in-person only*.
 Remote or virtual attendance is unfortunately not feasible.
+We have a diverse and lively class room that work with and learn from each other interactively, which is challenging in a virtual or hybrid setting.

 More information on the course can be found at [the course directory of the University Basel](https://vorlesungsverzeichnis.unibas.ch/de/home?id=286574).